reinhardh/dna_rs_coding/README.md

 	You are now runing a virtual machine in which the code from this repository is already installed.

 3. In the following you'll decode the series from the DNA.
-For this you need to type the following commands in the Terminal application at a Mac or the bash application at linux operating system:
+For this you need to type the following commands (in the bash that you just started when typing `docker run ... `):

 	i.
 Change to the folder in which the code is located: